-Transit service scenarios for serving employment centers/areas such as those described above will be evaluated during the next phase of the project using a comparative measure of the number of potential transit trips serving each area, weighted by the number jobs served.
+Transit service scenarios will be evaluated in the next phase of the project using a variety of performance measures.
+One particular comparative measure that is proposed to assess transit options serving employment centers/areas is the number of potential transit trips serving each area (level of service), weighted by the number jobs served.
 This will be calculated by multiplying the projected number of daily transit trips (i.e., number of buses) within a quarter-mile distance of each area by the number jobs those trips would serve.